 How long will it take American Trust to complete my testing?

 Every effort is made to complete testing as soon as possible, so that annual contributions can be calculated and corrective distributions processed (if necessary).
 Please note that in order for American Trust to begin your testing, both the completed census file and Information Request Form must be received.
-Once both of these items are received, the census is analyzed and testing of the plans occurs on a first in, first out basis.
 Incorrect and/or incomplete census data will slow the testing process.

 How do I complete my Census Completion Form?

 Am I required to file a Form 5500/5500SF?

 Any employer that maintains a qualified retirement plan is required to file an annual Form 5500.
 Qualified retirement plans include defined benefit, profit sharing, money purchase, and 401(k) plans.
 Even if a plan has terminated, an employer is required to file a form until all plan assets have been paid out to participants.